LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

 With points 2 and 3 we can always determine which direction is inside the polygon.
 (Take a moment to convince yourself of this fact with a pen and paper.)

-Because of this minimal information, this algorithm struggles with certain situations like self intersecting curves and some degenerate cases.

-Finding the intersection of polygons is easy for humans because we can consider the polygon as a whole.
-However to make an algorithm is challenging since we have to break it up into smaller pieces for a computer.

-The [Martinez-Rueda Algorithm (2009)][martinez_rueda_paper] is a more recent and more robust algorithm which can handle these cases.
+The [Martinez-Rueda Algorithm (2009)][martinez_rueda_paper] is a more recent and more versatile algorithm.
 It is based on the concept of a vertical line sweep, which gives us more information per step:

 <figure class="post-figure">
 <img class="img-95"